Alexa, which headphones do you work best with?

-Best Headphones with Amazon Alexa Support Android Central 2020
+Best headphones with Amazon Alexa support Android Central 2022

-Smart assistants like Amazon Alexa are becoming more popular than ever, and headphone makers are jumping onboard to offer it as a signature built-in feature.
-They're growing in number and variance, but the Sony WH1000XM3 stand out because of the combination of comfort, sound quality and versatility in bringing Alexa into the fold.
+Smart assistants like Amazon Alexa are becoming more popular than ever, and headphone makers are jumping on board to offer it as a built-in signature feature.
+They're growing in number and variance, but the Sony WH-1000XM4 stand out because of the combination of comfort, sound quality, and versatility in bringing Alexa into the fold.
+We have plenty of options for all ranges, so here are our picks for the best headphones with Alexa.

-- Best Value Over-Ear: Jabra Elite 85h
+- Best over-ear value: Jabra Elite 85h Wireless Noise-Canceling Headphones

-- Best In-Ear Value: Amazon Echo Buds
+- Best in-ear value: Amazon Echo Buds True Wireless In-Ear Earphones

-- Best Sport: Jabra Elite Active 75t
+- Best in-ear assistant: Jabra Elite 7 Pro

-- Best for Audiophiles: Sennheiser Momentum Wireless 3
+- Best for audiophiles: Sennheiser Momentum 3 Wireless Noise Cancelling Headphones

 Pros:

-- Active noise-canceling and ambient modes
+- Improved ANC and ambient modes

 - Excellent battery life